 “It was so easy to get out and about and we enjoyed a whole array of excursions from golf to mountain trekking.
-These were all organized by either Mohammed the house manager or Tim Buxton our concierge manager who were both incredibly helpful”
+These were all organized by Mustapha, the house manager, who was incredibly helpful”

 Morocco combines contrast, colour and mystery.
 It has a timeless quality that no longer exists in Europe, and a sense of its past with all its glory still lives on.
 On arrival you are plunged into a culture and a lifestyle utterly unlike anything that you have ever experienced before, a mystery tour of a land of endless surprises, enchantment and enduring fascination.
 Challenging terrain, dramatic scenery, deserted mountain trails, deep mountain lakes, fertile valleys, and ancient Berber villages lost in the landscape.

 Whether it be golf, lunch by the pool, tennis, shopping or dinner in the Medina.
 The choice of activities is almost endless.

 Whether you want to go sight seeing, sample one of the city’s fantastic restaurants or shopping is totally up to you.